Createdd/Writing/articles/SeleniumExample.md

 ## Automate with Selenium webdriver

 [Selenium](http://www.seleniumhq.org/) allows to use a webdriver to go through the browser and performs actions, that a human being could also do (like clicking on elements).

+The process of automating is simple:

+- identify an element with  `driver.findElement`
+- perform actions on that element with `.then` (promises in JS) or functions from the framework like `.click()`
+- after performing the tasks, be sure to `driver.quit();` to end the driver

+## Using it on clicking SPAM checkboxes on meetup.com

 ### Setup